 - connect children with the most appropriate supports in their area

-- help make an access request if a child requires longer-term early childhood intervention supports.
+- help families or carer apply for an NDIS funded plan if a child requires longer-term early childhood supports.

 Find out more about the early childhood approach and help for children under seven.